fabula-ui/docs/pages/components/list/en/description.md

-# Descrição
+# Description

-O componente **list** mostra informação organizada visualmente como uma lista.
+The **list** component shows information organized visually as a list.